-Fondue, while maybe the more well-know dish, is actually a much more recent invention.
-Also of Swiss-Savoyard heritage, it was heavily marketed by the Swiss cheesemakers union starting in the 1930s as a way of encouraging the consumption of Gruyere cheese.
+While perhaps the more well-known dish, Fondue is actually a much more recent invention.
+Also of Swiss-Savoyard heritage, it was heavily marketed by the Swiss cheesemakers union starting in the 1930s to encourage the consumption of Gruyere cheese.
 It consists of a melted cheese mixture served in a communal pot with long forks for dipping bread (or anything else you want).
 Fondue can be made with many different types of cheese, depending on the type of fondue, but look for easily-melted varieties with good flavor like Comté, Beaufort, Reblochon, or Cantal.
-It is usually cooked with wine, the pot having been rubbed with garlic, and topped off with a splash of kirsch or other liquor.
+It is usually cooked with wine, the pot rubbed with garlic, and topped off with a splash of kirsch or other liquor.

 Where can you find raclette and fondue in Toulouse?

 Les Fondues de la Daurade